 Protected Area for the Management of Habitats or Species

-This islets, have high sea-cliffs with herbaceous vegetation of the Macaronesian coasts, providing a breeding habitat for migratory seabirds such as Calonectris borealis and Sterna hirundo and where it currently lives a large colony of Larus michahellis atlantis.
-The Nyctalus azoreum also occurs regularly in this area.
+These islets have high sea-cliffs with herbaceous vegetation of the Macaronesian coasts, providing a breeding habitat for migratory seabirds such as Cory's Shearwaters (Calonectris borealis) and Common Terns (Sterna hirundo) and where currently lives a large colony of Yellow-legged Gulls (Larus michahellis atlantis).
+The Azorean Bat (Nyctalus azoreum) also occurs regularly in this area.